-With this in mind, it’s no exaggeration that I urge you to keep your blood pressure under control because it is one of the most important things you can do to extend your lifespan and reduce disease.
+With this in mind, it’s no exaggeration that I urge you to keep your blood pressure in a healthy range because it is one of the most important things you can do to help extend your lifespan and reduce cardiovascular and brain problems.

 “Normal” Is Still Too High

-Making the problem worse, studies have shown that prescription drugs for “high normal” blood pressure and even mild hypertension are not effective.
+Making the problem worse, studies have shown that prescription drugs for “high normal” blood pressure and even mild hypertension may not be effective.

 What Does All Of This Mean For You?…

-Even mild hypertension, while still in the “normal” range, can nearly double your risk of heart disease and thus, potentially leading to a heart attack or stroke.
+Even mild hypertension, while still in the “normal” range, can nearly double your risk of heart problems and thus, potentially lead to a heart attack or stroke.

 So that means we need to…

-Like I said earlier, because I have a family history of high blood pressure and strokes, I’ve had to figure out the BEST ways to improve my blood pressure naturally – so there’s hope.
+As I said earlier, because I have a family history of high blood pressure, I’ve had to figure out the BEST ways to promote healthy blood pressure naturally – so there’s hope.

 Don’t worry, you can do it and it’ll be much easier than you think.

-If you have have elevated blood pressure or mild hypertension, here are my top 3 suggestions for decreasing your blood pressure naturally.
+If you have elevated blood pressure, here are my top 3 suggestions for supporting healthy blood pressure within a normal range, naturally:

-Eating the wrong foods, causes a change in your hormones, triggering your genes to “come alive” and for some of us who are “sensitive” to high blood pressure (like my dad and myself), it can cause hypertension.
+Eating the wrong foods, causes a change in your hormones, triggering your genes to “come alive” and for some of us who are “sensitive” to high blood pressure (like my dad and myself), it can cause unhealthy blood pressure levels.

 So with that said, here’s what you should pay attention to:

 There’s more, but this is a good start.
-Of course, drink more water and less “other” liquids!
+Of course, drink more water and fewer “other” liquids!

 There’s more you can do here, but I’ll keep it simple

-- Lose Weight – Being over weight is never good, and this includes hypertension.
+- Lose Weight – Being overweight is never good, and this includes high blood pressure.
 I’ll talk about this in detail in a future article.

 - Exercise – You don’t need much.
 Just get out and WALK daily, even if it’s just 3x a week for only 15-20 minutes.
 Later you can add in weight training, which is much better.

-- Go Outside – Sunlight helps lower blood pressure.
+- Go Outside – Sunlight helps promote healthy blood pressure because of improved cortisol and Vitamin D levels.
 And by walking outside 3x weekly, you’ll get two benefits in one.

-- Relax – We live in stressful times, so you need to take a “time-out” daily and relax.
+- Relax – We live in stressful times, so you need to take a “time-out” daily and relax, which helps lower stress hormones.
 You can meditate, do deep breathing, take a nap, get a massage or just go for a quick walk outside.

-Here’s the list of the best supplements, that are clinically validated to work:
+Here’s the list of the best supplements, that are clinically researched to work:

-- Grape Seed Extract – There is a patented form called MegaNatural-BP (US patent 6,544,581), which is clinically shown to lower blood pressure in only 30 days.10
+- Grape Seed Extract – There is a patented form called MegaNatural-BP (US patent 6,544,581), which is clinically shown to work in only 30 days.10

-- English Hawthorne Berry Extract – Improves blood pressure, helps support strong contractile force in the heart and improves cardiovascular health.11,12
+- English Hawthorne Berry Extract – Helps support strong contractile force in the heart and supports cardiovascular health.11,12

-- Celery Seed Extract – Works similar to calcium channel blocking drugs, but without the negative drug side-effects.
-Has many vascular benefits – reducing strokes, improvement of cognition and memory, impeding Alzheimer’s.13
+- Celery Seed Extract – Works similar to calcium channel blocking drugs, but without the negative drug side effects.
+Has many vascular benefits.13

-- Pomegranate Extract – A compound found only in pomegranates called punicalagin, has been shown to not only lower blood pressure and increase the speed at which heart blockages caused by atherosclerosis are removed, it also lowers bad cholesterol.14
+- Pomegranate Extract – A compound found only in pomegranates called punicalagin, has been shown to support healthy pressure in a normal range and increase the speed at which heart blockages are caused by high levels of bad cholesterol.14

 Well, there are other supplements too… Such as Magnesium, Potassium, L-Arginine and certain vitamins.